Overview

 NameA descriptive name for the node pool.

-Enable AutoscalerYou can enable the autoscaler, by toggling the Enable Autoscaler button.
-Autoscaler scales up and down resources between the defined minimum and the maximum number of nodes to optimize resource utilization.
+Enable AutoscalerYou can enable the autoscaler by toggling the Enable Autoscaler button.
+Autoscaler scales resources up and down between the defined minimum and maximum number of nodes to optimize resource utilization.

 Set the scaling limit by setting the Minimum Size and Maximum Size, as per the workload the number of nods will scale up from minimum set value to maximum set value and the scale down from maximum set value to minimum set value